Recruitment Events

 Affiliation with UK

 We are an affiliate of the University of Kentucky College of Pharmacy.
 The UK College of Pharmacy combines innovative teaching and hands-on interactive learning in a world premier facility.
-As a result, the program produces leaders in the field.
-Their nationally ranked Top 10 program is evidence of this.
-The College offers a four-year PharmD degree.
-It also offers MS and PhD degrees in Pharmaceutical Sciences.
-In addition, it continues to offer advanced solutions around pharmacy practice and drug delivery.
-Our affiliation with UK offers another bonus.
 Our residents are enrolled in the Student Precepting and Teaching Certificate for Pharmacists Program.
-The American Society of Health System Pharmacists offers this.
+The University of Kentucky College of Pharmacy Teaching Certificate Program is offered in a joint collaborative effort with the American Society for Health-System Pharmacists (ASHP).
 The college provides teaching opportunities in the classroom.
 A Patient Care Laboratory also helps to fulfill the requirements of the program.

 Application Process